A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 In \S\ref{sbase} we prove our 'fat multiple hyperplane section' weak Lefschetz-type Theorem \ref{tgara}.
 We also make several remarks (on possible modifications of loc. cit.; a reader that is only interested in the results of \S\ref{sappl} may skip the rather long Remark \ref{rara}), and show how one can use proper and smooth base change in order to calculate the (hyper)cohomology of $R\gi^*Rs_{*}\znzr_{X'}$.

 In \S\ref{sappl} we describe some applications of Theorem \ref{tgara}.
-Following \S9 of \cite{fulaz}, we consider certain (locally trivial) $G_m$-bundles, and relate the cohomology of a $Y$ that is proper over $(\p^N)^q$ with the one of the corresponding $G_m$-bundle over the preimage of the diagonal.
-As a result, we extend the results of Barth to the case of an arbitrary $p$ (and to $\znz$-coefficients).
+Following \S9 of \cite{fulaz} (see also \S3.5.B of \cite{lazar}), we consider certain (locally trivial) $G_m^s$-bundles.
+This relates the cohomology of a (certain $G_m^{q-1}$-bundle over) a variety $Y$ that is proper over $(\p^N)^q$ with the one of the preimage of the diagonal.
+As a result, we extend the corresponding theorems of Barth to the case of an arbitrary $p\neq l$ (and to $\znz$-coefficients; we also obtain the relative versions mentioned above).

 In \S\ref{srem} we make several remarks on the calculating of the (hyper)cohomology of $R\gi^*(-)$ via henselizations (that are related with author's ideas on the proof of a certain Weak Lefschetz-type statement for torsion motivic cohomology).